Abmo475/Abmo475/README.md

 - 👋 Hi, I’m Abdi
-- 👀 I’m interested in creating projects and promoting underrated projects
+- 👀 I’m interested in creating projects and solving challenging algorithms
-- 🌱 I’m currently working on Github projects
+- 🌱 I’m currently working on full stack development
 - 💞️ I’m looking to collaborate on machine learning
-- 📫 you can reach me through my email abmo475@gmail.com or on youtube Github projects
+- 📫 you can reach me through my email abmo475@gmail.com

 <!---
 Abmo475/Abmo475 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.